 Welcome to the Home Page of the Committee for Justice.
 The Committee was established to advise and assist the Minister of Justice, Mr. David Ford MLA, on matters within his responsibility as a Minister.
 The Committee undertakes a scrutiny, policy development and consultation role with respect to the Department of Justice and plays a key role in the consideration and development of legislation.
 The Committee Chairperson is Alastair Ross MLA.

 Here you will find information about the Committee membership and the work of the Committee.

-The Committee for Justice will hold its next meet on Wednesday 4 March 2015, at 2.00 p.m. in Room 21 when the Committee will be briefed by NI Prison Service officials on the Delivery of the Prison Reform Programme and the NI Prison Estate Strategy.
+The Committee for Justice will hold its next meet on Wednesday 25 March, 2015 at 2:00pm in Room 21, Parliament Buildings when it will be briefed by Departmental officials on the proposed way forward in relation to Statutory Time Limits.

 Forthcoming business will be published in the Business Diary.